 Consider the space you'll need for your food smoker.
-Do you have a spot for a permanently located
+Do you have a spot for a permanently located natural gas smoker?

-to be built around it.
+Great!
+You might even have enough space for an outdoor kitchen or a barbecue grill island to be built around it.
 If your available space is more restricted, you may need to store your smoker in the garage or garden shed while not in use.

 stove top smoker could be good choices.
 The size and the portability of your meat smoker are important considerations.

 Will you be cooking for just you and your sweetie, or the whole neighborhood?
 Be sure your food smoker has the capacity needed to whet all those appetites.

 You might get by with a small stovetop smoker for the kitchen that would smoke-flavor one large fish fillet.
-You might need a

-with the ability to smoke fifty slabs of pork ribs and ten beef briskets…in one shot.
+You might need a pit smoker with the ability to smoke fifty slabs of pork ribs and ten beef briskets…in one shot.

 It's best to buy the size you think you need, plus a little extra.

-are efficient machines that can produce a lot of high quality smoked meat efficiently and consistently.
+Commercial smokers are efficient machines that can produce a lot of high quality smoked meat efficiently and consistently.
 Choices include electric, gas, pellet, and wood fired models.

 Indoor smokers require an exhaust to the outdoors.
 A range hood or vent fan may be all that's needed.
 Precise temperature control and timing are accomplished with digital controllers.